2ndofIcarus/MTA-DayZ-Asia/README.md

 #MTA-DayZ-Asia Gamemode

 Hi guys!
-Releasing this gamemode based on Marwin & Rivor's, I have been working for this gamemode for a year and did some fixes and added new features.
-Since I no longer active in developing this gamemode, I hope to have it shared and developed further by other people :) Enjoy!
+Releasing this gamemode based on Marwin & Rivor's, I have been actively working on this gamemode for a year o so and did some fixes and added some new features.
+Since I'm no longer active in developing this gamemode, I hope to have it shared and developed further by other people :) Enjoy!

 Installation Guide.